Simba Simulation: The Effect of Feedback Physics on Matter Distribution in the Cosmic Web: Data and Methods

 Combining the density grids and the cosmic web classification, it is straightforward to calculate the mass fractions:

 where the index $i~\in$~\{\ff, \nx, \nj, \nagn, \nf\}, $j \in \{\mathrm{voids, sheets, filaments, knots}\}$.

-Unlike dark matter, the quantities of baryon, gas, and free electrons are subject to change across different feedback scenarios, as feedback mechanisms influence star formation and black hole accretion, leading to variations in baryonic matter remaining as a diffuse medium.
-To remove variations in total amounts, we compute the fraction using the subsequent normalization:
+Unlike dark matter, the quantities of baryons, gas, and free electrons are subject to change across different feedback scenarios, as feedback mechanisms influence star formation and black hole accretion, leading to variations in baryonic matter remaining as a diffuse medium.
+To remove variations in total amounts, we compute the fraction using the subsequent normalisation:

 The gridded density field also allows us to define a `local' gas fraction $\fgas$